Technical

 The approach can use virtually any kind of data source to build the design space, including first-principle dynamical models, design of experiment (DOE) models, clinical trial batches during process performance qualification (PPQ), and historical batches in a production historian.
 This approach can provide a smooth transition from the research and development (R&D) first-principle model to the permanent continued process verification program for commercial production throughout the drug development cycle.

 The FDA recommends a three-stage approach to process validation.
-As the US pharmaceutical industry regulator, the FDA has been driving science- and risk-based approaches for almost a decade through documents such as the process validation guidance published in 2011.
-The guidance fundamentally affects process development, engineering practice, and commercial production for drug substances and drug products.
+As the US pharmaceutical industry regulator, the FDA has been driving science- and risk-based approaches for almost a decade through documents such as the process validation guidance published in 2011.1 The guidance fundamentally affects process development, engineering practice, and commercial production for drug substances and drug products.
 A new commercial manufacturing process should go through stage 1, process design; stage 2, process qualification; and stage 3, continued process verification.
 Whereas stage 2 retains most procedural elements from traditional qualification and validation (such as installation qualification, operational qualification, performance qualification, and process validation), stages 1 and 3 involve many science-, risk-, and statistics-based approaches, such as risk assessment, design of experiment, statistical process control (SPC), and processing capability (Cpk) evaluation.
 The FDA now recommends stage 3 for all commercial processes because it provides the ultimate evidence that a process is running under a state of control.

-The FDA’s process validation guidance also emphasizes statistics.
+The FDA’s process validation guidance1 also emphasizes statistics.
 Sponsors are encouraged to identify critical process parameters (CPP) and critical quality attributes (CQA) through risk assessment according to the quality target product profile (QTPP) and evaluate them using statistical approaches such as design of experiment early in stage 1.
 The historical standard of three consecutive batches may no longer be sufficient for chemistry, manufacturing, and controls (CMC) submission.
 The FDA is now considering the entire drug development approach, how much product and process understanding the drug manufacturer has demonstrated, and statistical evidence that the process is running as designed and in a state of control.
 Including continued process verification as part of chemistry, manufacturing, and control submission is therefore highly recommended.

 Continued process verification is now included as part of annual product review.
 Statistical process control charts and Cpk analysis are the most common tools used incurrent continued process verification programs.
 They are univariate methods and are usually used after batch completion.
 Statistical process control charts for quality attributes are usually used to evaluate processing capability and may also be used to assess control capability for specific process parameters.
 Cpk analysis evaluates control system capability by monitoring variation of the process parameters.
 From a statistics standpoint, far more than three batches will usually be needed to sufficiently analyze process capability of both process parameters and quality attributes.
 Therefore, a continued process verification program using univariate tools would usually not be established until phase 3 commercial production.